google/blockly-samples/codelabs/getting_started/getting_started.md

 <script src="scripts/main.js"></script>
 ```

 Add Blockly just before these two scripts.
 The order is important, because you will use Blockly objects later in `main.js`.
+Your imports should now look like this:

 ```html
 <script src="https://unpkg.com/blockly"></script>